‘Find your apple’: Be Well WA initiative encourages residents to take small steps to improved health

 “We have opportunities to improve mental and behavioral health.
 We have opportunities to improve physical health, and more importantly, we have opportunities to improve that sense of belonging, which includes everything from sports to volunteering and everything in between,” he said.

 Speaking at the Friday launch, Spokane Hoopfest Director Riley Stockton said his organization is committed to bringing about social connection through physical movement.
-Hoopfest is especially focused on youth, he said.
+Hoopfest is especially focused on youths, he said.
 Coming out of the COVID-19 pandemic, there were 44 youth teams playing Hoopfest that summer, and in the most recent, there were 420 youth teams.

 Spokane Public Schools Superintendent Adam Swinyard said the last decade has seen a sharp decline in student mental health and social connection.
-He mostly blamed not the pandemic, but cell phone use .
+He mostly blamed not the pandemic, but cell phone use.
 Spokane Public Schools recently banned cellphone use in classrooms.

 “We have seen a dramatic downward spiral in the wellness and the mental health of our students,” Swinyard said at the Be Well WA event.
 “The data is really clear.
 Many of our kids are struggling.
 These types of initiatives are so important because the way forward is cooperation and awareness.”